 Injuries, both intentional and unintentional, have been the leading killer of children and adolescents in the United States for decades and are among the leading causes of death for all age groups.
 Throughout the world, injuries account for high proportions of premature deaths as well as high morbidity rates.
 Injuries occur in predictable patterns and are preventable, as evidenced by many successful interventions.
 However, effective prevention strategies must be built upon a sound epidemiologic knowledge of injury rates, patterns of injury, and risk factors for injury.

 The course, “Introduction to Injury Epidemiology,” introduces the topic of injury epidemiology through an exploration of epidemiologic knowledge and prevention strategies.
 After establishing the historical context and public health importance of injury epidemiology, methodological issues will be discussed.
 Once students have acquired a working knowledge of injury epidemiology research skills, the course will review the current state of knowledge and prevention in an array of important injury topics.

-Visit the College of Public Health at The Ohio State University's website to register.
+Visit the College of Public Health at The Ohio State University's website for information on course offerings and to register.